LarrySnyder/stockpyl/docs/tutorial/tutorial_multiproduct_sim.rst

 and simulate networks just as you did in versions prior to |sp| prior to v1.0 (when products where introduced).

+When a product is added to a node, the dummy product is removed.
+If all "real" products are removed, a dummy product is added back.

-Dummy products are identifiable as such because they have negative indices.
+Dummy products are identifiable as such because they have negative indices, or because their ``is_dummy`` attribute is set to ``True``.

 Basic Multi-Product Example